 Janitors work in a job role in which there is no job security and they could be fired anytime without any prior notice.
 Job security of a janitor means a healthy work environment for your other employees leading to good organizational performance.
 Job security means more focus on the cleaning job.
-A secure employee works in the best interest of company without any fear of job loss.
+A secure employee works in the best interest of the company without any fear of job loss.

 Failing to provide janitor job requirements and rights results in the formation of unions where the janitors have to raise voice for themselves.
 In doing so, they might go against company rules and policies, creating chaos within the company.
 Unions come into play when companies fail to fulfill employee rights.
-So, decide yourself you want happy employees or the chaotic ones?
+So, decide you want happy employees or the chaotic ones?